 The performance-based shares cliff vest at the end of three years.
-The number of performance-based shares that will ultimately vest is based on the level of performance achieved, ranging between 0% and 200% of the shares originally awarded and is settled in shares of common stock.
-Participants who terminate employment because of retirement, disability or death receive accelerated vesting of their time-vested awards to the date of termination.
+The number of performance-based shares that will ultimately vest is based on the level of performance achieved, ranging between 0% and 200% of the shares originally awarded, and is settled in shares of common stock.
+Participants who terminate employment because of disability, death or, subject to Company approval, retirement, receive accelerated vesting of their time-vested awards to the date of termination.
 However, restrictions lapse on performance-based awards, if at all, on the original vesting date.